zmkfirmware/zmk/docs/docs/faq.md

 ### Any chance for 2.4GHz dongle implementation?

 Unfortunately, there are no current plans to implement 2.4GHz dongle mode.
-This is because utilizing Nordic's proprietary 2.4GHz radio requires use of the Nordic Connect SDK, which possesses a more restrictive license than ZMK's MIT license.
-However, ZMK does plans to implement dongle mode using BLE (with encryption), although with an additional 3.5ms average latency over the 2.4GHz radio.
+This is because utilizing Nordic's proprietary 2.4GHz low level protocols requires use of the Nordic Connect SDK, which is licensed with a more restrictive license than ZMK's MIT license.
+However, ZMK does plans to implement dongle mode using BLE (with encryption).
+This will result in a 3.5ms average latency from the protocol itself.

 ### What bootloader does ZMK use?